gxvigo/meetingActionsMicroservicesK8s/README_rollingUpdate.md

 Firstly we have to create a new image, to do so make a change to the ui application.
 For simplicity we can change the main page title, open the file ./meetingUI/views/pages/myindex.ejs and change line 37

-FROM "Meeting actions! " TO "New meeting actions!"
+FROM "Meeting actions! " TO "Meeting actions! v020"

 The rebuild the image with a new tag version